apache/parquet-format/README.md

 predicate pushdown, encoding and compression).
 The mechanism also enables column access control, via support for encryption of different columns with different keys.
-Each Parquet module (footer, page headers, pages, column indexes, column metadata) is encrypted separately.
-Then it is possible to fetch and decrypt the footer, find the offset of a required page, fetch it and decrypt the data.
+Each Parquet module (footer, page headers, pages, column indexes, column metadata) is encrypted separately -making it possible to fetch and decrypt the footer, find the offset of required pages, fetch them and decrypt the data.
 See [Encryption.md](Encryption.md) for details.